arwysyah/ArcNodes/README.md

 ArcNodes is an experimental minimalist and simplified UI Framework for creating web applications using pure JavaScript.
 It includes core concepts of components, state management and utilizing streamlined content rendering for a straightforward development experience..
 This documentation provides an overview of how to use ArcNodes, including installation, basic usage, and advanced features.

+---

+**DISCLAIMER:** This framework is made and maintained by someone who has never been a web developer—just a programmer with limited experience, not yet at a senior level, who enjoys messing around with code for fun.
+As a result, you might find this framework frustrating, with numerous oddities and quirks—those are bugs, not features.
+If you encounter any issues and want to fix them, your contributions would be genuinely appreciated!

+---
 ## Features

 - Component-based architecture